1.877.831.6224 Current WeatherSundance Calendar Reserve Now

 All sales are final and tickets are non-refundable.

 All bench seating is assigned, lawn seating is general admission.

 We are proud to invite our guests to a special BBQ dinner before each performance.
 The Dinner begins at 6:30 and is right next to the amphitheatre to allow patrons quick access to the performance following their meal.
 The price of the BBQ is $16/person.
 Concessions are also available at the amphitheatre for purchase.
 Outside food or drink is not permitted inside the amphitheatre or around the grass surrounding the amphitheatre.

-20 people or more are $17 per person for lawn, $21 for bench seating and $23 for prime bench seating.
+Groups of 20 people or more can purchase tickets for $18 per person for lawn seats, $23 for bench seating and $27 for prime bench seating.